 Also see: Lucille’s Service Station in Hydro, the Round Barn in Arcadia and the Beckham County Courthouse in Sayre for even more kicks along Route 66.

 Oklahoma faced the harsh realities of WWII alongside the rest of the nation.
 Learn about WWII’s impact on Oklahoma and the wartime sacrifices of its citizens.

-Take an eye-opening journey through an actual WWII submarine at the U.S.S.
+View an actual WWII submarine at the U.S.S.
 Batfish & War Memorial Park in Muskogee.
 The U.S.S.
 Batfish, which now sits directly outside the museum, is known for sinking three enemy submarines and 11 other enemy vessels during WWII.
-Take a peek inside the submarine’s torpedo room, experience the cramped quarters in the crew cabins and visit the tiny mess hall.
-Also, don’t miss a variety of military memorabilia on display in the on-site museum.
-(Note: Due to the damage from the flood that occurred in May 2019, guests are currently unable to board the USS Batfish.)
+Don’t miss a variety of military memorabilia on display in the on-site museum.

 Established in 1874, Fort Reno brought World War II into Oklahoma with its role as a German prisoner of war camp.
 The on-site chapel was built by German POWs in 1944 and the fort’s cemetery still holds the graves of WWII German prisoners.
 Historic Fort Reno, located in El Reno, features a number of living history programs throughout the year, including re-enactments of the fort’s role as a prisoner camp during wartime.